JarodNavarro2/COMP330_FINALPROJECT/README.md

 **Using Moira - User’s Guide**

-The following section details the functions of the application Moira and how to use them.
+The following section details the functions of the application Moria and how to use them.

 Users must log into the application before it can be run.
 Details on how to create a new account and login are detailed below.